 Race of Remembrance is a Remembrance Service with a race attached, not the other way around.
 The entire focus is on the pitlane service at 1100hrs Sunday.

 Where and when is it held?

 Anglesey Circuit (Trac Mon) LL63 5TF, Remembrance Weekend, November 8th-10th, 2019.

 Who can enter?

-The race is open to all however, single car endurance entry will always take preference over a relay entry.
-All drivers require a minimum of an MSA National B Race Licence and all cars will be scrutineered by an MSA scrutineer.
+Any driver holding a minimum of an MSA National B Race Licence and all cars must pass scrutineering by an MSA scrutineer.

 If you have any queries in the meantime, please email the team on email@example.com.